markokole/titanic/README.md

 d) utility.py - utility functions for runing statistics on dataset and file manipulation

 e) log.log - example of a log file - when running the code, a line is appended to the file.
-   The line consists of some basic information about the run itself
+   The line consists of some basic information about the run itself.
+Accuracy scores in the log file are for test set

 f) ensemble_forest.py - ensemble models are here: - random forest, voting, bagging